gnss-sdr/gnss-sdr/README.md

 $ git checkout next
 $ git pull origin next
 ```
-Before rebuilding the source code, it is safe (and recommended) to remove the remainders of old builds:
+Before rebuilding the source code, it is safe (and recommended) to remove the remainders of old compilations:
 ```
 $ rm -rf gnss-sdr/build/*
 ```